kakshat1205/FPGA_Design/README.md

 Many open source FPGAs are also available other than these 2, one of the in ICQ Sugar which can be used with Lattice ICE whicch is opensource and quite easy.

+Problem faced while installing driver for usb buster in Windows 10, Run windows in test mode to solve the issue.

 ![image](https://user-images.githubusercontent.com/49076977/120885123-ec350a80-c604-11eb-91f7-56c84a9c687a.png)